Skip to Content

 2. Bend right knee to a 90-degree angle, and drive it up toward chest then extend the leg straight out behind you.

-Sales & Deals Runner’s World Running Shoes & Gear: How to Become a Fit and Healthy Lifelong Runner by Following the Innovative 7-Hour Workout Week, by Bill Pierce and Scott Murr, Nutrition - Weight Loss.
+muscular strength and endurance Runner’s World Health - Injuries: How to Become a Fit and Healthy Lifelong Runner by Following the Innovative 7-Hour Workout Week, by Bill Pierce and Scott Murr, We may earn commission from links on this page, but we only recommend products we back.

 Lettermark